 I try to answer as many questions I can on this site, most of which concern PMP and CAPM certification.
-However, I am admittedly way behind in answering questions, and I am well aware that by the time I answer someone’s question, they’ve probably since gone through the process to get CAPM or PMP certified and have already done so.
+However, I am admittedly way behind in answering questions, and I am well aware that by the time I answer someone’s question, they’ve probably already gone through the process to get CAPM or PMP certified.
 So here is a quick FAQ about asking questions and finding relevant information on this site.
 Thank you!

 Is my question already answered on this site?